Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Potential outcomes and effects of interventions

-We introduce the problem of estimating \emph{conditional average treatment effects} (CATE) from observational data.
+We introduce the problem of estimating potential outcomes and effects of interventions from observational data.
 Throughout the paper, we adopt the running example of estimating the effect of a medical treatment on a patient.
 This informs our choice of terminology and notation and serves to give intuition for the mathematical quantities involved.
-However, the applicability of the theory and algorithms described are in no way limited to this application.
+However, the applicability of the theory and algorithms described are in no way limited to this domain.

+Using the Neyman-Rubin potential outcome framework \citep{imbens2015causal}, we associate each unit (e.g., patient) $i=1,\dots,m$ with the following partially observed random variables, illustrated by samples in Figure~\ref{fig:data}.